V-Sekai/manuals/decisions/20230415-rgbaf-to-store-integers.md

-## Use godot rgbaf textures to store integers
+# Proposed: Use godot rgbaf textures to store integers

 ### Metadata